gb2002/ExceptTrack/README.rst

 How to use it
 ------

-After you build the project (see Building section), copy sfalma-trace.jar into your project libraries and import it to your project:
+You build the project (see Building section), copy sfalma-trace.jar into your project libraries and import it to your project or you could copy sfalma-trace.jar :

 	import com.sfalma.trace.SfalmaHandler;